joshlong-attic/2025-devnexus-bootiful-ai/README.md

 - point the `ChatClient` to those local tools by saying `ChatClientBuilder#defaultTools(scheduler)`:
 - ask the model now to confirm the appointment:
+//todo put a http prompt example here

-- ok, so clearly that's worked. we can adopt the dog. but, we hard wired the business logic into this service.
+- ok, so clearly that's worked. we can adopt the dog. but, we hard-wired the business logic into this service.
 - let's refactor the code to factor out the appointment booking into another service, using Anthropic's Model Context Protocol (MCP):
+- DP introduces MCP, our announcement with Antropic, etc.
 - NB: we're not using Claude.ai, here!
 - start.spring.io (`service`): `web`, `MCP Server`, etc.
 - redefine the tool for scheduling an appointment there, registering a `ToolCallbackProvider`, but pointing to the scheduler.
+- change the new `service` port to `8081`
 ```java

     @Bean
     ToolCallbackProvider dogAdoptionToolCallbackProvider(DogAdoptionAppointmentScheduler scheduler) {
         return MethodToolCallbackProvider.builder()